Do you want to know the famous artist copyright infringement cases and how they handled them?

 Baker had produced a set of accounting forms that he claimed were based on the principles laid out in Selden’s book.
 However, Selden argued that Baker’s forms were a direct copy of his book, and therefore constituted copyright infringement.

 F.W.
 Woolworth Co. v.
-Contemporary Arts, Inc. was a landmark case that helped to establish the concept of “fair use” in copyright lawsuit.
+Contemporary Arts, Inc. was a landmark case that helped to establish the concept of “fair use” in copyright lawsuits.

 The case involved a dispute between the retailer F.W.
 Woolworth Co. and the artist Dan Flavin, who had created a series of light sculptures using coloured fluorescent tubes.